Microwave radiometry of a quantum-critical, hybrid Josephson array: Thermometry of the superconductor-insulator transition

-Using Eq.~\ref{eq:beamsplitter} and our calculated $\alpha$ and $T_\mathrm{cryo}$, it is possible to make an inference of sample temperature from a microwave power spectral density ($P$) measurement.
-In the case of the anomalous metallic curve from Fig. \ref{fig:fig1}b at $-8.38~\mathrm{V}$, we find $T_\mathrm{s}=148~\mathrm{mK}$, well above the base cryostat temperature determined either from the fits in Fig. \ref{fig:fig3}a, by open circuit calibration, or by readings of the RuO$_\mathrm{x}$ thermometer installed on the mixing chamber plate.
-This temperature coincides with the onset of anomalous metallic behavior, as shown in Fig.~\ref{fig:fig3}d.
-Thus, the anomalous metallic behavior can be understood as a consequence of the sample falling out of equilibrium with the cryostat below $\approx 150~\mathrm{mK}$.
-To verify that this phenomenon is generic, we have checked that metallic resistance saturation occurring at the calculated $T_\mathrm{s}$ as a function of cryostat temperature is observed when a microwave or low frequency heating tone is applied (see Supplement).
-In a different measurement configuration, we have also studied a sample which showed a higher-temperature onset of anomalous metallic behavior, and found that it emits more radiative noise (see Supplement), again consistent with a non-equilibrium origin of resistance saturation.
+Having now experimentally calibrated the parameters $\alpha$ and $T_\mathrm{cryo}$ in \refeq{eq:beamsplitter}, it is possible to make an inference of sample temperature from a measurement of noise power spectral density.
+In the case of the undriven anomalous metallic curve from \reffig[b]{fig:fig1}, we find $T_\mathrm{s}=150~\mathrm{mK}$, well above the base cryostat temperature determined either by the fits in \reffig[a]{fig:fig3}, by the open circuit calibration, or by readings of the RuO$_\mathrm{x}$ thermometer installed on the mixing chamber plate.
+Rather, the extracted temperature of the anomalous metal coincides with the onset of anomalous metallic behavior, as shown in \reffig[c]{fig:fig3}.
+Thus, the anomalous metallic resistance saturation can be naturally understood as a consequence of the sample falling out of equilibrium with the cryostat below $\approx 150~\mathrm{mK}$; it does not indicate a saturation in $R(T)$ as $T \rightarrow 0$.